d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 administrator@chainsaw:/opt/WeaponizedPing$

 ```
 Before doing anything i upgraded my shell.
-After that i quickly searched for the user.txt but it is not here, so back to further enumeration.
+After that quickly searched for the user.txt but it is not here, so back to further enumeration.

 ###### System Enumeration :

-Checked to see if their is anyother users in the system, i can see user bobby which we might have to escalate to.
+I can see user another user "bobby" in the system.

 ```python